 Spokane’s contemporary art scene is as solid as ever, with events such as the city’s popular First Fridays contributing to the growth and evolution of both galleries and artists.
-From excellent museum-quality collections to cutting-edge photography, here are ten of the best galleries to visit for lovers of modern and contemporary art in Spokane.
+From excellent museum-quality collections to cutting-edge photography, here are the best galleries to visit for lovers of modern and contemporary art in Spokane, Washington.

 Brick Wall Photographic Gallery

 Owned by photographer Joe Nuess, Brick Wall Photographic Gallery is an art gallery that specialises in photography, from landscapes to abstract, from colour to black and white.
 With both American and international artists’ work displayed, every month a different photographer is showcased at the gallery’s physical location and online, while its online gallery also displays the works of all previous exhibited photographers.
 Recent shows included the abstract and surrealist photos of Jen Mitsuko and the hauntingly beautiful black and white photography of Cole Thompson.
 Other photographers who have exhibited their work include Jason Langer and Moises Levy.

 The Saranac Art Projects is a non-profit organisation created to showcase contemporary art and educate the community about creativity and culture.
 Local and regional artists and curators come together in this artist cooperative to explore new trends and ideas on contemporary art while sharing them with the public through exhibitions, artists’ talks, critiques, and demonstrations.
 New exhibits, which usually showcase two artists simultaneously, open on the first Friday every month to coincide with Spokane’s arts and culture event, the eponymous First Friday.
 Current and past artists who were part of this organisation include Katie Creyts, Mariah Boyle, and Garric Simonsen.